 “You’re a deep one, Andy Muller-Castle.
 But does this underwear explain somethin’ we’re missin?’” as she holds up all the briefs from Out & Proud.
 Susan’s unpacking didn’t leave anything out .

-“Maybe it just says I ain’t borin’,” I’m not embarrassed by underwear but I don’t need to explain it neither.
+“Maybe it just says I ain’t borin’,” I am not embarrassed by underwear but I do not need to explain it neither.

 “You are so cute when you blush,” Amy laughs.
 They both hug me.
-“I guess you wanna move up to the third floor.
+“I guess you wanna move up to the third floor, huh.
 You seem mighty attached to this big window.”

 “I am.
 I had a window like this in Florida where I spent many an hour figuring out teenage mysteries while the storms came off the Bay with thunder and lightning.”